Inbibo/adonisfx_docs/docs/documentation/maya/ribbon.md

 AdnRibbonMuscle is a Maya deformer for fast, robust and easy-to-configure tissue muscle simulation for digital assets.
 Thanks to the combination of internal (structural) and external (attachments) constraints, this deformer can produce dynamics that allow the mesh to acquire the simulated characteristics of a ribbon with fibers activations to modulate the rigidity and attachments to external objects to follow the global kinematics of the character.

-The influence of these constraints have in the simulated mesh can be freely modified by painting them via the [AdonisFX Paint Tool](tools.md) or by uniformingly regulating their influence via multipliers in the attribute editor.
+The influence of these constraints have in the simulated mesh can be freely modified by painting them via the [AdonisFX Paint Tool](tools.md#adonisfx-paint-tool) or by uniformingly regulating their influence via multipliers in the attribute editor.
 Beyond these constraints, several paramenters to regulate the ribbon muscle's dynamics are available to modify the deformer's behaviour as a whole.

 # How to Use

-The Adonis Skin deformer is of great simplicity so set up and apply to a mesh within a Maya scene.
+The AdnRibbonMuscle deformer is of great simplicity so set up and apply to a mesh within a Maya scene.
 The way this deformer works, a mesh (the simulated mesh) is set within a scene, usually with a series of attachments.
 Those attachments mark the anchor points for the muscle, prepared to act as tendons, and will set great part of the dynamics of the deformer.

 ## Requirements